Anthony Thiselton: Biography

-Thiselton was educated at City of London School, with degrees from King's College London (BD, MTh) the University of Sheffield (PhD) and the University of Durham (DD).
+Anthony Charles Thiselton was born on 13 July 1937.
+He was educated at City of London School, with degrees from King's College London (BD, MTh) the University of Sheffield (PhD) and the University of Durham (DD).
 He received an honorary doctorate from the University of Chester; in March 2012.
 Thiselton was an Honorary Fellow of Cranmer Hall, Durham; fellow of King's College London and fellow of the British Academy.

 Thiselton was head of theology at the University of Nottingham and was also principal of both St John's College, Nottingham (1986 to 1988) and St John's College, Durham (1988 to 1992).
 He was a priest and canon in the Church of England, in which he represented the Diocese of Southwell on the church's General Synod.
 He was an associate priest in the parish of St Mary the Virgin, Attenborough, Nottingham.
 On 25 June 2002, he was presented with a Lambeth Degree of Doctorate of Divinity by the then Archbishop of Canterbury, George Carey.

 Thiselton was visiting Professor at Fuller Theological Seminary, Pasadena; Calvin College, Grand Rapids; Regent College, Vancouver; North Park, Seminary, Chicago; the University of Utrecht, Netherlands; several seminaries in South Korea; Senior Lecturer in the University of Sheffield; and Professor of Theology in the University of Chester.
 Thiselton retired from Nottingham in 2001; then served as Professor of Christian Theology at the University of Chester from 2001 to 2006.
 He returned to Nottingham as professor, from 2006, and his retirement in 2011 marked his final retirement from academic posts.